#[non_exhaustive]pub enum Disambiguation {

 configuration purposes.

-The default value is Disambiguation::Compatible
+The default value is Disambiguation::Compatible, which matches the

 behavior specified in RFC 5545 (iCalendar).
 Namely, when an ambiguous